Imamul Aroos

-Imamul Aroos (1816–1898) also known Quthubu zamaan Mappillai Lebbai Alim was scholar, writer, poet, preacher and reformer.
-He was one notable contributor for Arwi (Arabic Tamil) literature.
-He also founder of Aroosiyatul Qadiriya tariqa (branch of qadiri Sufi order).
+Imamul Aroos (1816–1898), also known Quthubu zamaan Mappillai Lebbai Alim, was a scholar, writer, poet, preacher and reformer.
+He was a notable contributor to Arwi (Arabic Tamil) literature.
+He was the founder of Aroosiyatul Qadiriya tariqa, a branch of qadiri Sufi order.

 Early life

-Imaul Aroos was born in Kayalpattinam, South India.
+Imaul Aroos was born in Kayalpattinam, South India as Sayyid Muhammad.
 His father was Wellai Ahmadu Alim.

-His birth name was Sayyid Muhammad.
-Imamul Aroos's family moved to Kilakkarai, South India at his age of two.
+Imamul Aroos's family moved to Kilakkarai, South India when he was 2 years old.
 He is a descendant of the Caliph Abu Bakr, tracing his lineage through Sadaq Maraikkayar, (a companion of Nagore Shahul Hamid), who was a descendant of Muhammad Khalji.

 Education

-Imaul Aroos memorized Al-Quran before the age of ten and he studied Tafsir, Hadith, Fiqh, Tasawwuf and Islamic history and other fundamental religious under his father.
-Later Imamul Aroos studied under Taika sahib wali in Kilakkarai.
-He studied various Islamic Sciences under his teacher.
-Also, he studied under many great scholars of that time.
+Imaul Aroos memorized Al-Quran before the age of ten and studied Tafsir, Hadith, Fiqh, Tasawwuf and Islamic history and other fundamental religious under his father.
+Later, Imamul Aroos studied under Taika sahib wali in Kilakkarai.
+He studied various Islamic sciences under his teacher.
+He also studied under many great scholars of that time.

 Later life

-Imamul Aroos married daughter of his teacher taika shaib and Taika sahib wali grant kilafath (Authority of train and follow Sufi order) to Imaul Aroos.
-Imamul Aroos inherited the Arusiyyah Madrasah (seminary) from his father-in-law, Shaikh 'Abd al-Qādir al-Kirkari, he renovated the library and amassed a wide collection of manuscripts.
+Imamul Aroos married the daughter of his teacher taika shaib and Taika sahib wali grant kilafath (Authority of train and follow Sufi order) to Imaul Aroos.
+Imamul Aroos inherited the Arusiyyah Madrasah (seminary) from his father-in-law, Shaikh 'Abd al-Qādir al-Kirkari.
+He renovated the library and amassed a wide collection of manuscripts.

-Imamul Aroos who had earlier visited to Sri Lanka as businessman was pained to see the pathetic condition in which the Muslims of the Island had been placed as a result of the oppressive rules of Europeans.
-The young businessman who could not bear the thought of such situation, abandoned the course of his business activities and embarked on missionary works.
+As a young man, Imamul Aroos visited Sri Lanka as a businessman.
+Compelled by the pathetic condition in which the Muslims of the island had been placed as a result of the oppressive rule of Europeans, he abandoned his business activities and embarked on missionary works.

 He visited many Arab countries.
-When he went to makkah and madina, he was honored by notables there. some of whom become his disciples.
+When he went to Makkah and Madina, he was honored by notables there, some of whom become his disciples.
 The display of oratorical and literary talents of a very high degree by this non-Arab, caused astonishment to the Arab intelligentsia.
-He found to his astonishment that the copy of his own 'Minhatu Sarandib' had been preserved with reverence in a library in the holy city of Makkah.
+He had been surprised to discover that the copy of his own 'Minhatu Sarandib' had been preserved with reverence in a library in the holy city of Makkah.